Sarah Taylor (cricketer): Coaching career and playing comeback

 In an interview with ESPNcricinfo in January 2021, Taylor hinted at the prospect of coming out of retirement.
 She said that "I've got my cricket bag at school, ready to have a net," but also "[wasn't] saying yes, [wasn't] saying no."

 On 15 March 2021, Taylor made history as the first female specialist coach for a senior English men's county team after her appointment as wicketkeeping coach for Sussex.
 In April 2021, Taylor's return to playing was announced, as she was signed by Welsh Fire for the 2021 season of The Hundred.
 She also appeared for Sussex in the 2021 Women's Twenty20 Cup, and played for Northern Diamonds as an injury replacement player.
 In October 2021 Taylor was appointed as assistant coach at Team Abu Dhabi, working with Paul Farbrace and Lance Klusener.

 In February 2022 it was announced that she had been appointed as assistant coach at Manchester Originals for the upcoming season of The Hundred, working with both the men's and the women's sides, and had not yet ruled out returning to playing.

 Taylor was appointed as the England Lions wicket-keeping coach for their tour of South Africa in November 2024.
+In May 2026 it was announced that she had been appointed as the fielding coach for the full England men's team for the Test series against New Zealand.
+Taylor continued working with the team during the Pakistan Test series that followed and was credited for helping Jamie Smith improve and use the tactic of standing up to the stumps against seam bowling.